matross-gh/platform-engineering-copilot/DEVELOPMENT.md

 # Development Guide

+**Last Updated:** January 17, 2025

-This comprehensive guide covers the architecture, development setup, contribution guidelines, and API documentation for the Platform MCP Platform.Engineering.Copilot.
+This comprehensive guide covers the architecture, development setup, contribution guidelines, and API documentation for the Platform Engineering Copilot.

 ## 📋 Table of Contents